joshmarshall/tornadorpc/README.md

 Usage
 -----
 The library is designed to be mostly transparent in usage.
 You simply extend the XML/JSON RPCHandler class from either the tornadorpc.xml or the tornado.json library, resepectively, and pass that handler in to the Tornado framework just like any other handler.

-You treat parameters and responses just like a normal method -- no need to worry about any formatting yourself.
+For any synchronous (normal) operation, you can just return the value you want sent to the client.
+However, if you use any asynchronous library (like Tornado's AsyncHTTPClient) you will want to call self.result(RESULT) in your callback.
+See the Asynchronous section below for examples.

 XML-RPC Example
 ---------------
-For example, to set up a simple XML RPC server, this is all you need:
+To set up a simple XML RPC server, this is all you need:

 	from tornadorpc.xml import XMLRPCHandler
 	from tornadorpc import private, start_server